Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 ### Product thumbnails

-Product thumbnails is supported via decorators that augment the product data returned by the Nosto Search service.
+Product thumbnails are supported via decorators that augment the product data returned by the Nosto Search service.

 The following example shows modifications to the `init` call to make product thumbnails available in the result data: